 The question, therein lies, how do we encourage this neurogenesis?
 I hinted to that in the previous paragraphs and Ghrelin plays an important role in it.
 But something else just as important, influences

-This is what Dr Perlmutter talks about, when he mentions that our ancestors ran for their food in primitive times as well as ran for their lives.
+This is what I talk about when he mentions that our ancestors ran for their food in primitive times as well as ran for their lives.
 It was this action (exercise) that set us apart from other species.
 We could not only run hungry, we could run longer and harder because of the diet we were on, as a species at that time (carbs weren’t part of our diet at then).
 But they are now.
 What’s worse?
 They’re in our diet in abundance.
-And what’s even, worser yet, is that we live a sedentary life style, and it’s this life style coupled with an insatiable appetite for high carbohydrate foods that’s causing this obesity epidemic as well as diabetes epidemic, cancer epidemic, gastro-intestinal epidemic, heart disease epidemic, and that of all of the other diseases that go with it.
-This to me is the most ablolute worst thing that this food is doing to our society, it’s making us dumber.
+And what’s even, worse yet, is that we live a sedentary lifestyle, and it’s this lifestyle coupled with an insatiable appetite for high carbohydrate foods that are causing this obesity epidemic as well as diabetes epidemic, cancer epidemic, gastro-intestinal epidemic, heart disease epidemic, and that of all of the other diseases that go with it.
+This to me is the most absolute worst thing that this food is doing to our society, it’s making us dumber.

 Low carb diet + exercise = longer life, bigger, smarter brain and better immunity to fight off illness and disease.

 Studies have shown that calorie restriction in the elderly has improved their memories, as evidenced by this study; A. V. Witte, et al., “Caloric Restriction Improves Memory in Elderly Humans,” Proceedings of the National Academy of Sciences 106, no. 4 (January 27, 2009): 1255–60, The gene that turns on BDNF is activated by a variety of lifestyle habits, including physical exercise, caloric restriction, following a ketogenic diet, and the addition of certain nutrients like curcumin and the omega-3 fat DHA.
-According to Dr Perlmutter, exercise as well as calorie restriction creates BDNF (Brain Derived Neurotrophic Factor).
+According to Dr. Perlmutter, exercise, as well as calorie restriction, creates BDNF (Brain-Derived Neurotrophic Factor).
 BDNF is a protein that actually builds new neurons in your brain and makes them work together, by setting them up in neuro networks.
-It also works well protecting existing neurons, as evidence by the study above.
-It’s more influential in building your brain, than anything else and it’s difficult for an obese person to manufacture.
+It also works well protecting existing neurons, as evidenced by the study above.
+It’s more influential in building your brain than anything else and it’s difficult for an obese person to manufacture.